theonize/Currier/Gloss/2 Samuel/2 Samuel 24.md

 2-3) David's counselor's push back: a census is not necessary, God will provide if necessary;
-   further, it creates the wrong image of the kingly lineage and of the nations faith in God.
+   further, it creates the wrong image of the kingly lineage- that it depends on human arms rather than faith in God.

 4) The leaders obeyed the king despite their objections.